Readarr vs LazyLibrarian: Which Book Manager?

 Quick Verdict

-Readarr is the better choice if you’re already running the *arr stack (Sonarr, Radarr, Prowlarr).
-It uses the same UI and workflow you already know.
-LazyLibrarian is more feature-rich for book-specific tasks — magazine support, audiobook conversion, Goodreads integration — but has a dated interface and steeper learning curve.
+For existing *arr stack users, Readarr still works well and uses the same UI and workflow you already know.
+LazyLibrarian is more feature-rich for book-specific tasks — magazine support, audiobook conversion, Goodreads integration — and is now the safer long-term choice given Readarr’s archived status.

 Overview